The Language of Generalization: General Discussion

-The fact that conceptual knowledge is not a part of our formal semantics does not imply that such knowledge is unrelated to communicating generalizations.
-Not only does conceptual knowledge influence interpretation via beliefs about prevalence, but conceptual knowledge may very well be what the speaker intends to communicate.
-Like other models in the probabilistic pragmatic tradition, our model distinguishes the relevant variables for the truth-functional semantics (e.g., a threshold and a prevalence) from those that impact the speaker's utility in producing the utterance.
+Not only does conceptual knowledge influence interpretation via beliefs about prevalence, but conceptual knowledge may very well be what a speaker intends to communicate.
+Like other models in the probabilistic pragmatics tradition, our model distinguishes the relevant variables for the truth-functional semantics (e.g., a threshold and a prevalence) from those that impact the speaker's utility in producing the utterance.
 A speaker's utility comes from addressing an implicit goal of communication, sometimes referred to as the \emph{Question Under Discussion} or QUD (Roberts, 1996).
 The separation of the QUD from the literal, truth-functional denotation of the utterance is an important theoretical distinction made explicit in our formal modeling approach (Goodman \& Frank, 2016).
 For simplicity, the model presented here assumes the QUD is about prevalence.
-However, the model makes nearly identical predictions if the QUD concerns the abstract parameters of the prevalence distributions (e.g., if the speaker intends to convey that ``K is the kind of thing that Fs''; cf., Prasada \& Dillingham, 2006), something much closer to communicating conceptual understanding.
-This observation may prove useful for constructing models of teachers, whose goals include conveying abstract relations between kinds and properties.
+However, the model makes nearly identical predictions if the QUD concerns abstract parameters of the prevalence distributions (e.g., if the speaker intends to convey that ``K is the kind of thing that Fs''; cf., Prasada \& Dillingham, 2006), something much closer to communicating conceptual understanding.
+This observation may prove useful for constructing models of speakers whose goals are to convey abstract relations between kinds and properties.

 Conceptual knowledge concerning the strikingness or dangerousness of properties and their relation to generic language has been of particular interest to psychologists and philosophers since Leslie (2007).
 We described before that the strikingness of certain properties plausibly influences prevalence priors or a speaker's predictions about future prevalence.
 We have collected pilot data suggesting these constructs are indeed altered as a result of introducing information about the dangerousness of features to participants (e.g., as in Cimpian et al., 2010).
 More empirical work is needed to understand whether and how strikingness influences generic understanding above and beyond the probabilistic constructs we have posited in our theory.